ghoomfrog/silili/README.md

 ## Requests and Commands

-Requests and commands can only be infered from the context of the conversation.
+Requests and commands look just like regular statements, and can only be infered from the context of the conversation.

 *anta siwi!* — Be seen!